alexisrsantos/WindTurbines_cancer/README.md

 * Death Rates

 # Results
 Here I provide a visualization of the correlation analysis.
 All the Wind Energy Indicators are correlated among themselves.
 No correlation is found between any of the Wind Energy Indicators and the cancer indicators.
+Although the correlation is not strong, and it is in the opposite direction; this may be due to the characteristics of the states that are embracing Wind Energy.

-#Incidence
+## Incidence Rate
 ![Incidence](Rplot11.png)

 ## Prevalence Rate